Far South Coast Towns & Villages

 PICTURESQUE PAMBULA

-The Pambula River floodplain was for thousands of years a source of food and materials for the Thaua people of the Yuin nation.
+For thousands of years, the Pambula River floodplain was a source of food and materials for the Thaua people of the Yuin nation.

 Pambula Beach has an excellent swimming beach patrolled by the Pambula Surf Life Saving Club.
 Follow the river inland to find a walking track with viewing platforms offering beautiful views of the cliffs opposite and the crystal clear water below.